Good artists may borrow, great artists may steal, but you as appreneurs need to pick up the right app development toolkits.

 The popularity of Flutter is increasing.
 So the next big question—should your business choose it?
 The answer is multi-dimensional.

-Appreneurs must study the features, pros and cons, possibilities for 2020 and beyond.
+Appreneurs must study the features, pros and cons, and possibilities for 2023 and beyond.
 It will help to look at some successful Flutter app examples and quick use cases.
 Why not look at some of the use cases of Flutter?

 - MVP mobile applications